Frequently Asked Questions about District Vision Statements

 Is there a deadline for adopting a vision statement?

-There is no statement in the law about a date for establish a vision statement, however, TASB encourages districts who have not yet adopted a vision statement to set aside some time during the 2007-08 school year to develop one.
+There is no statement in the law about a deadline for establishing a vision statement; however, TASB encourages districts who have not yet adopted a vision statement to set aside time during the school year to develop one.

 Who should I contact if I have a question about district vision statements that is not answered here?

 Please e-mail Leadership Team Services at firstname.lastname@example.org or call 800.580.8272, extension 2452 for assistance.